luizbafilho/fusis/README.md

 []
 ```

-Just for testing purposes, lets add a route to a fake IPv4 by runnging this on the fusis host:
+Just for testing purposes, lets add a route to a fake IPv4 by running this on the fusis host:

 ``` bash
 sudo ipvsadm -A -t 10.0.0.1:80 -s rr